All published articles of this journal are available on ScienceDirect.

 Introduction

-The article presents data on research regarding the processes involved in obtaining concentrated phosphoric acid from Karatau phosphate rock.
+This article presents research data on the processes used to produce concentrated phosphoric acid from Karatau phosphate rock.

 Methods